Did you come here from a link on another website? See page bottom for latest version of this page.

 "The story goes that an Olympian world-champion ski racer was out skiing with his son.
 Son had on a pair of kid's skis with Mickey Mouse graphics, and Son was horsing the skis around the turns with lots of body movements and arm swinging.
 Dad said, "Now, Son, let Mickey do the work!"
 It is said that at the end of a ski day, your skis should be tired from working, not you.
 For a fun demonstration of how and why this works, see the one-minute video "PSIAman" at https://vimeo.com/9872613.
-In this a little stick figure with a swinging torso continues carving turns once started downhill, powered only be natural forces (thanks to Bob Barnes and Jerry Berg).
+In this a little stick figure with a swinging torso continues carving turns once started downhill, powered only by natural forces (thanks to Bob Barnes and Jerry Berg).

 In the snow/skis/skier system, note that the skis come between the snow and the skier.
 Once on a given area of snow, the skier can't do a lot about its character, and the skier is pretty much stuck to the skis by the boots and bindings.
 So if the skier is to influence what is to happen, it has to be by somehow positioning the skis so they will interact with the snow and make the skier go this way or that, and faster or slower.

 We all know generally what skis look like, but take a close look.
 "What is the most important part of the ski?" is a question sometimes asked in ski instructors' exams when they try out for certification.
-This is a loaded question.
+That is a loaded question.

 Anyone who has broken a ski tip (or feared to) while out in the woods will say the upturned end, or shovel, is the most important, for it allows the ski to run up over obstacles instead of diving into them.